poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 [![The Life of a Software Engineer, by Manu Cornet](./2011.11.15_building_software.png)](https://bonkersworld.net/building-software)

 Early in my career, I was obsessed with "best practices".
 I wanted to write code that would stand the test of time.
 Code that was objectively ideal.
 Everything had to be functional, pure, and composable.
-After all, my programming idols on Twitter said it was good.
-This is clearly the best way of building software.
-Who am I to question them?
+The fact that my programming idols on Twitter said it was good was convincing enough.
+Who was I to question them?
 There was a sense I had that if I wrote it well enough and adopted the right patterns and libraries, that my project would be set for life.

 ### Best practice today, anti-pattern tomorrow